 - Younger infants who are on their own feeding schedules requiring foods at various times of the day have feeding schedules that are flexible, keeping in mind the infant’s need and parental instructions.

 - Older infants eat at scheduled times from the center’s menu for breakfast, lunch and afternoon snack.
 Some modifications to the menu are made based on the age of the child.

 - Infants are encouraged to use a cup, spoon and bowl.
 All foods are served at a table or in a high chair.

 - Age-appropriate snacks are kept in the room for quick snacks for any infant who is able to eat them.

 - Infants are not given hot dogs, peanut butter, grapes, or raisins.
 Honey will not be given to infants under the age of one due to the high bacteria content.
 Center menus are adjusted for infants.

-Providers must obtain from the parent/guardian, a written statement giving formula and feeding schedule instructions for each infant.
+A parent/guardian must provide the center with a written statement giving formula and feeding schedule instructions for each infant.